 Conversely, a sequence $\uu$ that admits the representation (\ref{eq:exp}) is a simple LRS over $\mathbb{R}$, with characteristic roots among $\rho_1, \ldots, \rho_{\ell}, \gamma_1, \overline{\gamma_1}, \ldots, \gamma_m, \overline{\gamma_m}$.
 Arbitrary LRS admit a more general ``exponential-polynomial'' representation in which the coefficients $b_i$ and $c_j$ are replaced by polynomials in $n$.

 An LRS is said to be \defemph{non-degenerate} if it does not have two distinct characteristic roots whose quotient is a root of unity.
-A non-degenerate LRS over any field of characteristic zero is either identically zero or only has finitely many zeros.
+A non-degenerate LRS is either identically zero or only has finitely many zeros.
 The study of arbitrary LRS can effectively be reduced to that of non-degenerate LRS using the following result from~\cite{BOOK}. \begin{proposition} Let $\langle u_n \rangle_{n=0}^\infty$ be an LRS of order $k$ over $\mathbb{Q}$.
 There is a constant $M = 2^{O(k \sqrt{\log k})}$ such that each subsequence $\langle u_{Mn+l} \rangle_{n=0}^\infty$ is non-degenerate for $0 \leq l < M$. \end{proposition}

 The constant $M$ in Proposition~\ref{prop:non-degenerate} is the least common multiple of the orders of all roots of unity appearing as quotients of characteristic roots of $\uu$.
 This number can be computed in time polynomial in $\size{\uu}$ since determining whether an algebraic number $\alpha$ is a root of unity (and computing the order of the root) can be done in polynomial time in $\size{\alpha}$~\cite{TUCS05}.
-From the representation (\ref{eq:exp}) we see that if the original LRS is simple with characteristic roots $\lambda_1,\ldots,\lambda_k$, then each subsequence $\langle u_{Mn+l} \rangle_{n=0}^\infty$ is also simple, with set of characteristic roots $\{\lambda_1^M,\ldots,\lambda_k^M\}$.
+From the representation (\ref{eq:exp}) we see that if the original LRS is simple with characteristic roots $\lambda_1,\ldots,\lambda_k$, then each subsequence $\langle u_{Mn+l} \rangle_{n=0}^\infty$ is also simple, with characteristic roots among $\lambda_1^M,\ldots,\lambda_k^M$.

 The following is a celebrated result on LRS~\cite{Lec53,Mah35,Sko34}. \begin{theorem}[Skolem-Mahler-Lech] The set $\{ n : u_n=0\}$ of zeros of an LRS $\uu$ comprises a finite set together with a finite number of arithmetic progressions.
 If $\uu$ is non-degenerate and not identically zero, then its set of zeros is finite. \end{theorem}